nearform/mira/docs/cicd/README.md

 For more information on available configuration options see [config documentation](../config/README.md).

 __Note:__ CI/CD assumes [github actions](https://github.com/features/actions) are used for code mirroring into AWS CodeCommit.
-See `.github` directory for more information.
+See the `.github` directory for more information.
 Otherwise, the developer is responsible for mirroring the code into the dedicated AWS CodeCommit or use AWS CodeCommit directly.

 For more information on available configuration options see [config documentation](../config/README.md).

 __Note:__ CI/CD assumes [github actions](https://github.com/features/actions) are used for code mirroring into AWS CodeCommit.
-See `.github` directory for more information.
+See the `.github` directory for more information.
 Otherwise, the developer is responsible for mirroring the code into the dedicated AWS CodeCommit or use AWS CodeCommit directly.

 ## Deploy Role